WincentLi/C2F-GSLAM/README.md

 Extensive experiments across several benchmark datasets show that our method delivers state-of-the-art photometric quality and competitive geometric accuracy, even performing well on untrained viewpoints.
 The proposed framework sets a new standard in photorealistic SLAM mapping.

+## Install
+The complete code is coming soon!